-Shadab Khan is unarguably the most discussed name in Pakistan cricket at the moment.
+Shadab Khan is unarguably the most discussed names in Pakistan cricket at the moment.
 His rise to international is not really a surprise.
 He is one rare individual whom Wasim Akram saw bowling in nets and patted Islamabad United manager’s back saying, “Great pick”.
-The Sultan of Swing gives all credit for Shadab’s discovery to the co-managers of the franchise, Rehan Ul Haq and Hassan Cheema.
+The Sultan of Swing gives all credit for Shadab’s discovery to the managers of the franchise, Rehan Ul Haq and Hassan Cheema.

 Shadab showed glimpses of his talent during the second edition of Pakistan Super League (PSL).
 But, Rehan identified his potential seeing him bowl in Rawalpindi back in 2015.
 “Before the draft of inaugural edition of PSL, I saw Shadab playing in Rawalpindi and I found him really exciting,” Rehan Ul Haq recalled.
 “I discussed him with my co-manager Hassan Cheema and he told me that he is already aware of that player and that kid is a brilliant cricketer, so we decided to keep track of his performance,” he added.